LucasDelfino92/morrowindsharp/main.md

 ## Creating a Separator in MO2

-- Right-click the empty space in the left pane of MO2 and select **Create Separator**
+- Right-click the empty space in the left pane of MO2 and select **Create Separator**.
-- Name the separator **Mod Configuration**
+- Name the separator **Mod Configuration**.

 ## [**Mod Configuration**](https://github.com/Sigourn/morrowindsharp/raw/main/mods/Mod%20Configuration.7z)

 ### Installation instructions:
-- Install the downloaded archive using manual install in Mod Organizer 2.
+- Install the downloaded archive using manual install in MO2.
 - You will be prompted with a **FOMOD** installer, check the corresponding options based on the mods you have installed.

 ## [**Profile Files**](https://github.com/Sigourn/morrowindsharp/raw/main/mods/Profile%20Files.7z)